amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 (1) A constant Darcy velocity is specified in the initial condition; (2) Boundary conditions for the flow (e.g., pressure), along with the initial condition for the pressure field are used to solve for the Darcy velocity.
-At present this mode only supports the "Single Phase" flow model.
+At present this mode only supports the `"Single Phase`" flow model.

 .. code-block:: xml